Leadership

 Jomarys Solano Capeles

-Jomarys Solano Capeles ‘JSC’, Program Coordinator, is a passionate and hardworking Latinx woman who thrives to educate the youth and her colleagues about the importance of mental health awareness, self-branding, and professionalism.
+Jomarys Solano Capeles ‘JSC’, Program Specialist, is a passionate and hardworking Latinx woman who thrives to educate the youth and her colleagues about the importance of mental health awareness, self-branding, and professionalism.
 She studied psychology and sociology at the State University of New York College at Cortland.
 Prior to Apprentice Learning, she did an AmeriCorps Service Year at the Dudley Street Neighborhood Charter School and the Dearborn STEM Academy.
 During her free time, she loves to hang out with friends, journal, and go for walks.

 Program Specialist